planglois925/Test_Controls_Doc/Control_3/Control_3_5.rst

 * PDQ: The free tier can assist in keeping systems up to date (https://www.pdq.com).
 * Microsoft Store: If applications are installed via the Microsoft Application Store, they can be set to be automatically updated (https://support.microsoft.com/en-us/help/15081/windows-turn-on-automatic-app-updates).

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Automatic Application Updates via the Microsoft Application Store.
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Automatic Application Updates via the Microsoft Application Store`.